 Specific attributes which are important in selecting the right Gain Block for your application include the Frequency Range (MHz) of operation, the nominal Gain (dB) of the device, the P1dB (dBm) point, its Output IP3 (dBm) specification, Noise Figure (dB), and the device Package Type.

-Richardson RFPD supplies Gain Blocks covering the various applications from industry-leading manufacturers Anadigics, NXP, M/A-COM Technology Solutions, Renesas, and Qorvo.
+Richardson RFPD supplies Gain Blocks covering the various applications from industry-leading manufacturers Anadigics, NXP, M/A-COM Technology Solutions, and Renesas.

 The parametric search filter allows the user to quickly find the parts they need by filtering the results in real-time.